 As for the last piece of Powell’s adage, when appropriate, share with others what you think.
 Opinions are helpful, and when reached through prayer, time in the Word and godly counsel, they can be important to share—especially with people we’re coaching.
 It’s equally important, however, to acknowledge the difference between fact and opinion.
 We must have the maturity to admit when our thoughts are simply an opinion.

-To continue developing in this area of leadership, I have asked a select number of trusted small-group leaders to be my “report team.”
+To continue developing in this area of leading people who are older than me, I have asked a select number of trusted small-group leaders to be my “report team.”
 I regularly ask them the following questions:

 • What am I doing well?

 • What am I not doing that I should be?